Many customer experience (CX) advocates are already familiar with the basics of a Net Promoter System®.

 There are a few best practice tips we can offer to maximize the effectiveness of your referral campaign:

-- Provide simple, attractive incentives to refer for your promoters and the referring customer.
+- Provide simple, attractive incentives to refer to your promoters and the referring customer.
 This technique could also work for certain passives.

-- Identify the customers that are most likely to refer through a combination of referral and NPS data and target them with tailored referral campaigns.
+- Identify the customers most likely to refer through a combination of referral and NPS data and target them with tailored referral campaigns.

 - Always ask the customer’s permission to make their review public.
-This will generate new business and improve SEO while building your customers' trust.
+This will generate new business and improve SEO while building customer trust.

-- Add referral marketing as the final stage of your closed loop process by training employees to ask if a customer will refer them at the end of a resolved issue.
+- Add B2B referral marketing as the final stage of your closed-loop process by training employees to ask if a customer will refer them at the end of a resolved issue.

 Drawing Revenue from Up-Sells and Cross-Sells